Holly-Horwood/holiday_helper/README.md

 **End business goal:** Make finding accommodation easier.

-**Acceptance criteria:** Available to anyone travelling or holidaying in New Zealand.
+**Acceptance criteria:** Able to search New Zealand DOC Campsite and Huts on the map, find information about them and click on the more info link to redirect to DOC website to book.

 ---